dylansutterlin/resting_state_hypnosis/README.md

     <img src="images\results\tresh_zedges.png" height="600px;" alt=""/>
    </div>

-   *Brain plot of the 1% most significant edges (Z difference post-pre hypnosis)*
+   *Brain plot of the 1% strongest edge values (Z difference post-pre hypnosis)*
    <div style="text-align: center; background-color: White; border: 5px solid #000; padding: 0px;">
     <img src="images\results\interactive_plot.png" height="500px;" alt=""/>
    </div>

 ### Nodes with the most non-zero connections from the Tresholded connectome (1%)

+The tresholded mean connectome (the one reported above) was binarized.
+The logic is to assign 1 to an edge/connection if it survives the 1% highest edge treshold, else edge = 0.
+From that binarized matrix, the frequency of the remaining connections is extracted for each node/ROI.
+The nodes with the most non-zero connections, e.i. having the most frequent high edge values (according to the 1% treshold) are reported below :

       Calcarine sulcus anterior: 7 non-zero connections
       Paracentral lobule superior: 7 non-zero connections